Lipschitz continuity of expected value under decision-dependent uncertainty with moving support: Applications to bilevel programming

 \begin{theorem} Let $X\subset\R^n$ be a nonempty set, $\varepsilon>0$ and for each $x\in X$ consider $S(x):=\varepsilon\text{-}\argmin_y \{f(x,y):g(x,y)\leq 0\}$.
 We assume \begin{enumerate} \item[(i)] $f:\R^n\times\R^m\to\R$ and $g:\R^n\times\R^m\to\R^p$ are locally Lipschitz functions and for each $x\in X$, \item[(ii)]$f(x,\cdot)$ and $g_i(x,\cdot)$ are convex for all $i\in[p]$, \item[(iii)]Slater CQ holds, that is, $\exists y\in\R^m$ such that $g_i(x,y)<0$ for all $i\in[p]$. \end{enumerate} Assume also that the set

 is compact.
 Then the neutral belief over $S$ is locally Lipschitz with respect to the total variation distance $\dTV$. \end{theorem}

-\begin{proof} First note that since the conclusion is about local Lipschitzianity in a subset of $\R^n$, we may assume that $X:=\overline{B}(x_0,\delta_0)$ for some $x_0\in X$ and $\delta_0>0$.
+\begin{proof} First note that since the conclusion is about local Lipschitz continuity in a subset of $\R^n$, we may assume that $X:=\overline{B}(x_0,\delta_0)$ for some $x_0\in X$ and $\delta_0>0$.
 Since in this case $X$ is compact, any local Lipschitz map, as $f$ and $g$, is therefore Lipschitz.

 The hypotheses ensure that $S:X\tto Y$ has convex compact values with nonempty interior, where $Y$ can be taken as the closed convex hull of $\hat{Y}$.
 Moreover, we claim that $S$ is Lipschitz.
 In view of Theorem \ref{thm:neutral belief is radon lipschitz}, this implies that the neutral belief $\iota$ is locally Lipschitz with respect to $\dTV$.
 So let us prove our claim.